standardhealth/shr-cli/README.md

 # Creating the FHIR Implementation Guide

 After exporting the SHR definitions, the FHIR IG Publisher tool can be used to create a FHIR implementation guide, containing HTML documentation, bundled definitions, and more.
-This requires that the Java Runtime Environment (JRE) or Java SDK (JSDK) are installed on your system.
+This requires that the Java Runtime Environment (JRE) 8/9 or Java SDK (JSDK) are installed on your system.
 It also requires Jekyll ([Mac/Linux](https://jekyllrb.com/) / [Windows](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/)).
 After ensuring they are installed, run the following command:
 ```
 $ yarn run ig:publish
 ```

 NOTE: The FHIR IG publishing tool uses a _lot_ of memory when processing the full set of SHR definitions.
 The yarn script above will allocated up to 8GB of RAM.
+A minimum of 4GB of RAM is recommended to run the tool.

 # Creating the FHIR Implementation Guide Using an HTTP Proxy